The Evolution of Data Publishing

 Publishing is treated as a one-time event.
 Research a topic, build a chart, hit publish.
 Maybe it ranks.
 Maybe it gets shared.
 Move on.

-But data has a relationship with time that most content doesn't.
+But data has a relationship with time that most content does not.
 A statistic true in 2023 might be misleading in 2025.
 A benchmark that defined an industry three years ago might now be wrong.

-Outdated charts don't disappear.
+Outdated charts do not disappear.
 They rank.
 They get embedded.
 They get scraped into AI training sets.
-The original author has no idea they're still circulating, with their name attached.
+The original author has no idea they are still circulating, with their name attached.

-Blog posts have a half-life of about two years.
+Blog posts have a half-life of 1.95 years.
 But the post persists far longer, accumulating citations and backlinks even as accuracy degrades.

 This creates an inversion.
 Your most successful data content, the charts that rank, the benchmarks that get quoted, may also be your most dangerous.
-Not because the data was wrong when published.
-Because it stopped being updated while the world moved on.
+The data was right when you published it.
+It simply stopped being updated while the world moved on.

 A chart from 2022 looks identical to one from 2026 in an embedded iframe.
 No timestamp on credibility.
 No expiration date on authority.

 The systems that determine visibility have noticed.
-AI summarization tools disproportionately cite content updated within the past year.
+In one study of AI crawler traffic, nearly 65% of hits targeted content published within the past year.
 Maintained sources surface.
 Stale ones fade.
-And those systems can't distinguish thoughtful maintenance from superficial edits, they only see signals of life.
+And those systems cannot distinguish thoughtful maintenance from superficial edits.
+They only see signals of life.

 Your three-year-old benchmark may still rank in traditional search.
-But it's vanishing from the systems that now determine how people find information.
+But it is vanishing from the systems that now determine how people find information.
 When it does get cited, it carries your name alongside data that may no longer be accurate.

-Charts that persist beyond their accuracy, credited to you, shaping decisions you can't see, that's the liability.
+Charts that persist beyond their accuracy, credited to you, shaping decisions you cannot see.
+That is the liability.

 The Shift: Every Data Point Is a Claim